-Files can be sent to the printer from the Microsoft Windows operating systems by using the Zebra Firmware (and File) Downloader found on the user's CD or at www.zebra.com.
-This method is common for both programming languages, all G-Series wired interfaces (including USB) and wired network printers.
+Graphics, fonts and programming files can be sent to the printer from the Microsoft Windows operating systems by using the Zebra Setup Utilities, ZebraNetTM Bridge or Zebra Firmware (and File) Downloader both found on the user's CD or at www.zebra.com.
+These methods are common for both programming languages and the 2824 Plus printers.